JetBrains/teamcity-documentation/topics/configuring-authentication-settings.md

 This list limits a set of users who can register or authenticate in TeamCity with their GitLab account.
 Together with the enabled _Allow creating new users on the first login_ option, this leaves an ability to automatically register unknown users but restricts it to those who work on your projects.

 Leave empty to allow all GitLab users to access the TeamCity server.

+>If you delete a user from an organization, remember to restrict their access or delete this user in TeamCity as well.
+Otherwise, they might be able to sign in to TeamCity with a preliminary created access token.
+>
+{type="warning"}

 </td>